Reading time: 27 minutes

 11. Financial Analyst / CA / CFA

-India’s startup ecosystem, growing MSME sector, and expanding capital markets continue to demand finance professionals who can do more than just file returns.
+India’s startup ecosystem, growing MSME sector, and expanding capital markets continue to demand finance professionals who can do more than file returns.
 CAs remain one of India’s most trusted professional qualifications.
 CFA and CMA are gaining ground in investment banking and corporate finance.
-If you’re in Commerce stream and want a future-proof, high-income career, this path delivers.
+If you are in Commerce and want a future-proof, high-income career, this path delivers.

 Required Course: CA via ICAI, B.Com + CFA, or MBA Finance